KT313/SwingFish-public/Static/Youtube-Covers/src/README.md

 just source files
-used to crrate covers and other things
+used to re-create covers and other parts

 published at: https://www.youtube.com/c/swingfish